Mintz Law Firm

 The same basic rules of the road that apply to automobiles also apply to bicyclists.
 This means that fundamental regulations like keeping a safe distance from others in traffic, stopping at red lights, signaling when turning, and following street signs must be followed at all times.
 Many of these guidelines will get you ticketed if you don’t follow them.
 Too often, cyclists sustain injuries because they ride against the flow of traffic or without proper lighting at night.

 However, there are also several state and local municipal laws, regulations, and ordinances that apply directly to the operation of bicycles on Colorado’s roads, sidewalks, and pathways.
 These are important for both bicyclists and automobile drivers to understand while on the road.
 We’ve broken down a few to keep in mind.

 Automobile drivers are required to give bicyclists a minimum of a three-foot cushion when passing them on the road.
 Drivers may also cross the centerline to pass a cyclist when it’s safe to do so.

 In many areas, bike lanes are designated to ensure cyclist safety at all times.
 Where bike lanes don’t exist, bicyclists may ride as far right as is safe.
 Additionally, cyclists may ride as far left as is safe when riding on one-way roads with multiple lanes.

 Passing Other Cyclists

-Under Colorado law, bicyclists can pass one another or ride side-by-side so long as they maintain a three-foot cushion from automobiles and don’t impede the normal flow of traffic.
+Under Colorado law, bicyclists can pass one another or ride side-by-side so long as they don’t impede the normal flow of traffic.

 Anti-Harassment of Cyclists

 Bicyclists are protected by law from being harassed in any way, including the throwing of any object at a cyclist or driving toward a cyclist dangerously.

 Common Bicycle Accident Injuries in Colorado